Medicare Supplement Plan F

 Changes to Medicare Supplement Plan F

-It’s worth noting that Medicare Supplement Plan F may not be available in a few years.
-Starting in 2020, Medicare Supplement plans might not include the Part B deductible as a covered benefit.
-Since Medicare Supplement Plan F currently covers this benefit, it’s possible that (at least in its current form) Medigap Plan F may be discontinued.
+It’s worth noting that Medicare Supplement Plan F may not be available to those new to Medicare.
+Starting in 2020, Medicare Supplement plans that cover the Part B deductible (Plan F and Plan C) are being gradually discontinued.

 Would you like to learn more about Medicare Supplement Plan F?
 I can answer any questions you may have or show you other plans that may help with your out-of-pocket costs.
 To get started, use the links below to set up a phone appointment or have me email you some personalized Medicare plan options.
 If you’d rather browse on your own, simply click the Compare Plans button on this page to see plan options in your zip code.